Diggers Rest railway station

-Diggers Rest railway station is located on the Sunbury line in Victoria, Australia.
-It serves the north-western Melbourne suburb of Diggers Rest, and it opened on 2 October 1859.
+Diggers Rest railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+It serves the north-western suburb of Diggers Rest, in Melbourne, Victoria, Australia.
+Diggers Rest station is a ground level unstaffed station, featuring two side platforms.
+It opened on 2 October 1859, with the current station provided in 2012.

 History

-Diggers Rest opened on 2 October 1859, eight months after the line from Sunshine was extended to Sunbury.
+Diggers Rest opened on 2 October 1859, eight months after the railway line from Sunshine was extended to Sunbury.
 Like the suburb itself, the station was named after the fact that the area was used as a resting place for prospectors travelling to Bendigo during the Victorian gold rush.

 At the time of opening, a small goods shed and siding were provided.
-In 1928, interlocked gates were provided at the Calder Highway level crossing, and were replaced with boom barriers in 1982.
+In 1928, interlocked gates were provided at the Calder Highway level crossing, located at the down end of the station, and were replaced with boom barriers in 1982.
 In 1989, the goods siding was abolished and, in 1992, the remaining crossover was removed.
 The waiting room and booking lobby inside the building on Platform 1 were also provided in that year and, along with the signal box, was restored in 2002, after being damaged by fire during the previous year.
 On 16 April 2005, the signal box was abolished, as part of the Regional Fast Rail project.

 On 18 November 2012, the station was added to the metropolitan network, when the line between Watergardens and Sunbury was electrified.
-As part of those works, the station was refurbished, with both platforms extended at the Up (Flinders Street) end.
+As part of those works, the station was refurbished, with both platforms extended at the up (Flinders Street) end.
 The car park was also enlarged.